codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 In a more advanced example you could add regular expressions in the branch field with names such as *feature-*, *hotfix-* etc and the PR checkbox active on different pipelines.
 This way you could trigger the pull requests only when they happen on specific branches.
 So a developer that creates a temporary feature with a name that doesn't match these naming patterns will not trigger those pipelines.

->If the PR checkbox is enabled Codefresh will also trigger a pipeline if a pull request is rejected/closed.
+>If the PR checkbox is enabled, Codefresh will also trigger a pipeline if a pull request is rejected/closed.
 While at first glance this seems counterintuitive, in practice it allows you to tear down test environments when the code from a Pull request is no longer needed.
 See below for a way to decide exactly what types of webhook events are used for triggers.

-The *modified files* field is a very powerful Codefresh feature that allows you to trigger a build only if the files affected by a commit are in a specific folder (or match a specific naming pattern)
+The *modified files* field is a very powerful Codefresh feature that allows you to trigger a build only if the files affected by a commit are in a specific folder (or match a specific naming pattern).
+This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.

+>Currently the field *modified files* is available only for Github repositories, since Github is the only GIT provider that sends this information in the webhook.
+We will support other GIT providers as soon as they add the respective feature.

 ## Using the Modified files field to constrain triggers to specific folder/files